Subcompact car

 Subcompact car is a North American classification for cars smaller than a compact car.
 It is broadly equivalent to the B-segment (Europe), supermini (Great Britain) or A0-class (China) classifications.

 According to the U.S. Environmental Protection Agency (EPA) car size class definition, the subcompact category sits between the "minicompact" and "compact" categories.
 The EPA definition of a subcompact is a passenger car with a combined interior and cargo volume of 85–99 cuft.
-Current examples of subcompact cars are the Nissan Versa and Mitsubishi Mirage.
+The only subcompact cars currently manufactured for the US market is the Mini Hatch.
 The smaller cars in the A-segment/city car category (such as the Chevrolet Spark and Smart Fortwo) are sometimes called subcompacts in the U.S., because the EPA's name for this smaller category — "minicompact" — is not commonly used by the general public.

 The prevalence of small cars in the United States increased in the 1960s due to increased imports of cars from Europe and Japan.
 Widespread use of the term subcompact coincided with the early 1970s increase in subcompact cars built in the United States.
 Early 1970s subcompacts include the AMC Gremlin, Chevrolet Vega, and Ford Pinto.

 History

 1960s

 The term subcompact originated during the 1960s.
 However, it came into popular use in the early 1970s, as car manufacturers in the United States began to introduce smaller cars into their line-up.
 Previously, cars in this size were variously categorized, including "small cars" or "economy cars".

 Several of these small cars were produced in the U.S. in limited volumes, including the 1930 American Austin (later called the American Bantam) and the 1939 Crosley.
 From the 1950s onwards, various imported small cars were sold in the U.S., including the Nash Metropolitan, Volkswagen Beetle, and various small British cars.
 The term subcompact did not yet exist, so the Metropolitan was labeled a "compact or economy car" and marketed as a second vehicle for use around town, not as a primary car.
 The Volkswagen Beetle was marketed with advertising pointing out the car's unconventional features as strengths and to get buyers to "think small."
-Prompted by the British government for exports, Ford was one of the first companies to try and sell inexpensive small cars in volume.
+Prompted by the British government for exports, Ford was one of the first companies to try to sell inexpensive small cars in volume.
 From 1948 to 1970, approximately 250,000 economical English Fords were imported to the US while over 235,000 went to Canada.
 Models such as the 1960 Ford Anglia were promoted as "The world's most exciting light car."